yugabyte/platform-go-client/docs/KeyspaceTablesList.md

 NewKeyspaceTablesListWithDefaults instantiates a new KeyspaceTablesList object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetBackupSizeInBytes

+`func (o *KeyspaceTablesList) GetBackupSizeInBytes() int64`

+GetBackupSizeInBytes returns the BackupSizeInBytes field if non-nil, zero value otherwise.

+### GetBackupSizeInBytesOk

+`func (o *KeyspaceTablesList) GetBackupSizeInBytesOk() (*int64, bool)`

+GetBackupSizeInBytesOk returns a tuple with the BackupSizeInBytes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBackupSizeInBytes

+`func (o *KeyspaceTablesList) SetBackupSizeInBytes(v int64)`

+SetBackupSizeInBytes sets BackupSizeInBytes field to given value.

 ### GetKeyspace